dunst-project/dunst-project.org/content/documentation.md

 <h1 id="MISCELLANEOUS">MISCELLANEOUS</h1>

-<p>Dunst can be paused by sending a notification with a summary of &quot;DUNST_COMMAND_PAUSE&quot;, resumed with a summary of &quot;DUNST_COMMAND_RESUME&quot; and toggled with a summary of &quot;DUNST_COMMAND_TOGGLE&quot;.
+<p>Dunst can be paused via the `dunstctl set-paused true` command.
+To unpause dunst use `dunstctl set-paused false`.
 Alternatively you can send SIGUSR1 and SIGUSR2 to pause and unpause respectively.
 For Example:</p>

 <dl>